sbd-community/handbook/docs/quick-start/what-is-secure-by-design.md

 **Secure-by-Design (SbD)** is a foundational shift in product development.
 It mandates that security is a core business requirement, integrated from the very first stages of design and maintained throughout the entire product lifecycle.
 It is not a technical feature to be added on later.

 This approach marks a fundamental change in responsibility.
-As CISA, the US Cybersecurity & Infrastructure Security Agency, states, the goal is to move away from a system where the "cybersecurity burden is placed disproportionately on the shoulders of consumers and small organizations" and towards a future where technology providers "take ownership at theexecutive level to ensure their products are Secure-by-Design" ([CISA][cisa_sbd]).
+As CISA, the US Cybersecurity & Infrastructure Security Agency, states, the goal is to move away from a system where the "cybersecurity burden is placed disproportionately on the shoulders of consumers and small organizations" and towards a future where technology providers "take ownership at theexecutive level to ensure their products are Secure-by-Design" ([CISA](../standards/us/cisa-sbd-principles.md)).

 ## 1. Why It Matters: The Regulatory & Standards Shift